Problematic smartphone use: Social

 Critics of smartphones have especially raised concerns about effects on youth, in particular isolation, and its effects on social and emotional development.
 The presence of smartphones in everyday life may affect social interactions amongst teenagers.
 Present evidence shows that smartphones are not only decreasing face-to-face social interactions between teenagers, but are also making them less likely to talk to adults.
 In a study produced by Doctor Lelia Green at Edith Cowan University, researchers discovered that "the growing use of mobile technologies implies a progressive digital colonization of children's lives, reshaping the interactions of younger adults."
 Face-to-face interactions have decreased because of the increase in shared interactions via social media, mobile video sharing, and digital instant messaging.
 Critics believe the primary concern in this shift is that the youth are inhibiting themselves of constructive social interactions and emotional practices.

 Social media has changed how people communicate with each other.
 Nowadays, how we interact and process information is completely different.
 A huge worry that people have is that kids' attention spans are much shorter, and they believe that it's because of social media.
 Over 90 percent of teachers have had concerns about students' mental health over the past few years.
 The access to social media and communication on multiple devices has screen time taking over.
 A survey was conducted by the National Education Association of nearly 3,000 members working in school classrooms from kindergarten through twelfth grade.
 The survey shows that the top contributing factors to concerns of mental health include personal device use and social media.
 The survey also highlighted that teachers are increasingly worried about how social media affects students' ability to focus, communicate, and build interpersonal skills.
-Many educators feel that excessive screen time and dependency on personal devices are not only contributing to behavioral challenges but also classroom disruptions.
-They point out that constant online interactions can lead to heightened anxiety and lowered resilience, as students struggle to balance their digital and real-world experiences.
 Constant use of one's phone has been shown to cause people to even create their own interruptions by constantly checking things like text messages and emails, even to the degree of hearing their phone or feeling it vibrate when there have been no alerts made in reality.
 By constantly seeing the glamorous lives that people on the internet perpetuate of themselves, more viewers of such media are led to be less happy with their lives, have increased feelings of jealousy, and also have lowered self-esteem.
-Overall, the pervasive influence of social media and screen time is deeply impacting students' mental health, attention spans, and ability to form meaningful, real-world connections, leaving educators increasingly concerned about the long-term effects on both learning and well-being.